Free shipping

 Installing the Venting Components

-Other designs use similar caps or lids for the unused flue collar, while a few designs are a dedicated top or rear vent configuration.
 The installation of the venting components should come next.
 Almost all gas vent pipes will use a twist lock attachment method.
 Depending on how you are venting the appliance, you may need to uncover or rotate the venting collar on the appliance for your application.
 For instance, Superior direct vent gas appliances will have the vertical flue collar covered by a plate and the back collar covered by a cap.
 If you are venting the appliance vertically, you'll need to remove the plate and discard the insulation and pipe plug within.
-If venting horizontally, the rear cap would need to be removed in the same fashion.
+If venting horizontally, you'll need to remove the rear cap similarly.

 How to Install a Fireplace: The Ultimate DIY Guide